ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.
 Suck
 potson wounds, unless your mouth is sore
 pany the wound, or, better, cut the wou
 out without delay.
 Hold the wound as long as
 can be borne, to a hot coal, or the end of a
 cigar.
 In case of poisoning ¢xcite yomi&#x27;ing
 by tickling the throat or by hot water or mus
-tard, In case of opium ison giv
+tard, In case of opium ison give
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_saturday-evening-post_1879-08-30_59_6%2Fsim_saturday-evening-post_1879-08-30_59_6_jp2.zip%2Fsim_saturday-evening-post_1879-08-30_59_6_jp2%2Fsim_saturday-evening-post_1879-08-30_59_6_0006.jp2/pct:68.809663,50.312500,18.624586,3.991477/600,/0/default.jpg"/>
 </td>